shubham-saini18/DS-python-AU/Task-2.md

 ---

 ## **Problem 20 – Remove Duplicate Characters**
-User will input a string.
-Remove all duplicate characters.
+Write a program that can remove all the duplicate characters from a string.
+User will provide the input

 ---